Music Business

 The new indie music business

+Are you an artist who struggles to attract a decent amount listeners on Spotify and other streaming platforms?
+If so, you are not the only one.
 An average of 100.000 tracks are being added to Spotify every single day.
-One could certainly assume that the music market is over-saturated.
+One could certainly assume that the music market is over-saturated by the mere quantity of songs.
 And yet, art operates by different metrics.
 Saturation isn´t necessarily the problem.
-A lack of visibility, or shall I say audibility is – and what it all comes down to ultimately is a lack of relationship building.
-Historically music has always been a form of communal service.
-But this service is often burried underneath false beliefs about supply and demand dynamics.
+Instead, a lack of “visibility” or rather “audibility” should cause serious concerns.
+What it all comes down to ultimately is a lack of relationship building.
+Historically music has long been seen as an act of communal service.
+But this service is nowadays often burried underneath false beliefs about “supply and demand” dynamics.
 Let me explain.

 Good music alone won´t do

-Spotify is some sort of cemetary of songs if we do not learn to level up our profiles and rise above the tombstones.
-Even the most selfless service ultimately needs a recepient and therefor requires promotion.
+Spotify could easily be considered as some sort of cemetary of songs if we do not learn to level up our profiles and rise above the tombstones.
+Even the most selfless act of service ultimately needs a recepient and therefor requires a certain amount of promotion.
 We often think a good product sells itself, but that only works in areas with low to no competition at all – certainly not in the music market.

 There´s essentially two kinds of artists who I am targeting with this post.
 Those that embrace celebrity culture and strive for being “a brand”.
-Their biggest challenge is longevity, because they often lack sustainable core values and true purpose.
+Their biggest challenge might be to ensure longevity, because they often lack sustainable core values and true purpose.
 Overnight success rarely lasts for long.
-And then there´s the artists that cringe at the thought of self-promotion.
+And then, on the other end of the spectrum, there´s the artists that cringe at the thought of self-promotion.
 They want their art to speak for itself.
-But that rarely happens.
+But that rarely happens either.
 There´s just too much noise out there.
 You don´t get heard unless you become visible as well.
 If you want your music to land with audiences, you have to deliver it in irresistable ways – time and again.
 It takes more that a genius song.
-It takes continuous promotion!
+It takes continuous, consistent promotion!

 I´ll be honest.
 The easiest way to get there involves a decent amount of money for advertising, PR, over the top content creation and more.
 And yet, there´s always other options as well.
 Those involve determination, hard work and strategy.